RedisLabs/redislabs-docs/content/embeds/cluster-dns-embed.md

 The FQDN must always comply with the IETF's [RFC 952](http://tools.ietf.org/html/rfc952) standard and section 2.1 of the [RFC 1123](http://tools.ietf.org/html/rfc1123) standard.

-## Name the cluster domain name
+## Identify the cluster

-You can name the cluster domain name using either DNS or IP addresses.
+To identify the cluster, either use DNS to define a fully qualified domain name or use the IP addresses of each node.

 ### DNS